ansible/ansible/docs/docsite/rst/community/reporting_bugs_and_features.rst

 For multiple-file content, we encourage use of gist.github.com.
 Online pastebin content can expire, so it's nice to have things around for a longer term if they are referenced in a ticket.

-If you are not sure if something is a bug yet, you are welcome to ask about something on the mailing list or IRC first.
+If you are not sure if something is a bug yet, you are welcome to ask about something on the :ref:`mailing list or IRC first <communication>`.

 As we are a very high volume project, if you determine that you do have a bug, please be sure to open the issue yourself to ensure we have a record of it.
 Don't rely on someone else in the community to file the bug report for you.

+.. _request_features:

 Requesting a feature
 ====================